 Make a simple, cheap floating beverage container to keep your drinks cool in the pool and close at hand.
 Cut short lengths of pool noodles to fit a plastic bin.
 Using a bin with a lip helps to keep the pool noodles in place.
 Thread a bungee cord through the center of the noodles to keep them snug against the sides.
 For a handle: Tie a length of rope or cord onto the bungee and add a small circle of pool noodle as a float to make the handle easy to grab.

 Luggage Rack Protector

 I needed to pick up a ladder from a friend.
-To keep the luggage rack on my new SUV from getting scratched, I covered the bars with swim noodles.
-I just slit them down the side with a utility knife and taped them on.
+To keep the luggage rack on my new SUV from getting scratched, I covered the bars with pool noodles.
+I just slit the pool noodles down the side with a utility knife and taped them on.
 The cushion of foam also kept the ladder from rattling.
 Don't forget to strap down your cargo before you go! – Gerald Ruppert

 Fishing Rod Organizer

 I got sick and tired of my fishing rods getting tangled, so I came up with this easy fishing rod organizer.
 All you need is a length of 3-in.-diameter PVC pipe and a foam swimming pool noodle.
 Drill 1-in. holes spaced every 4 in. in the PVC pipe.
 Use a utility knife to cut slits in the foam noodle, spacing them 4 in. apart.
 Line up the pool noodle on the wall so that at least two of the slits sit over studs.
 Pull those slits apart, slide in a fender washer, and screw the noodle to the wall with 2-in. screws.
 Then screw the PVC pipe to the wall beneath it at a comfortable height and insert your fishing rods.
 Look Ma, no more tangles!
 Also, check out our favorite camping hacks that you'll wish you knew earlier.